slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Append_concatenate_extract_grep_Linux_log.md

 grep -i "the word/genes you want to search in the file" file_name

 ```
+The command grep -i "the word/genes you want to search in the file" file_name is used to perform a case-insensitive search for a specific word or pattern in a file.
+Here's the breakdown of the command:

+* grep: The command-line utility for searching patterns in files.
+* ```-i```: The option for performing a case-insensitive search, meaning it will match the search pattern regardless of uppercase or lowercase letters.
+* "the word/genes you want to search in the file": The word or pattern you want to search for within the file.
+Replace this with the actual word or pattern you want to search.
+* file_name: The name of the file on which the grep command is applied.
+Replace file_name with the actual name or path of the file you want to search.

+In summary, the command searches for occurrences of the specified word or pattern in the file, ignoring case sensitivity.
+It will return all lines in the file that contain a match, regardless of whether the letters are uppercase or lowercase.
+This command is useful for finding specific words or patterns within a file, regardless of their letter case.

 4. Exporting the grep file to your main folder:

 ```
 grep -i "the word/genes you want to search in the file" file_name containing the word/genes you want to search >> new_grepped_file_name with an extension
 ```
                       New grepped_file_name extension: .txt, .faa etc
                       Note:  >> is the symbol used for the extraction of the grepped output to a new file.

   5. Grepping multiple files at the same time

 ```